genzellab/UMAP/preprocessing/README.md

 # Preprocessing for UMAP

+Update (16/12/22): Use this function to compute new features "get_extra_features.m".

 Update (03/12/22): Use the OS_preprocessing_filter_align script.
 Includes new pipeline: Filtering before alignment.
 Follow by using  manual_struct.m  and create a table with  create_table_OSCBD.m

 Update (25/10/22): Use the OS_preprocessing script to run all following steps.